open-voip-alliance/AndroidPhoneLib/README.md

 ## Calling

 To receive events you must provide a callListener that implements the CallListener interface, this provides a handful of simple methods that will allow your application to update based on the current state of the call.
 There is further documentation within the CallListener class as to what each callback method does.

+Once created this object should be provided in the config provided.

 The CallListener listens for the following events: